WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/FillHaunchDialog.md

 Enter a value to be added to all current haunch depths for the selected girder.
 This number can be positive or negative.

 > Tip: This feature is useful for shrinking the overall haunch depth when fine-tuning a successful design

+> Learn more about haunch design in the Technical Guide - @ref tg_vertical_geometry.